rmassidda/ml-project-19/report/report.md

 Given this constraint in the validation procedure, the dataset is partitioned in training and test set by random sampling without replacement in proportion $80/20\%$.

 The model selection follows a grid search approach, implemented in `grid.py` as a function capable to perform the Cartesian product over the set of relevant values for each hyperparameter, returning an iterable over all the sound combinations.

-The grid search is internally used by the cross-validation algorithm implemented in `validation.py`, the implementation shuffles the data and uses by default $k=5$ fold over the training set and returns the best hyperparameter selection.
+The grid search is used for the model selection, executing the cross-validation algorithm implemented in `validation.py` for each possible combination.
+The implementation shuffles the data, uses by default $k=5$ fold over the training set and returns the best hyperparameter selection.
 Given the choice of hyperparameters a new model is trained again by using the whole dataset, except obviously the internal test set.

 By using the internal test partition extracted by the dataset it's now possible to perform model assessment and obtain the loss information needed to plot the learning curve of the model.